jianghao-zhang/Kami-Tools/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jianghao-zhang/Kami-Tools/blob/master/LICENSE)

-**My Collection of Awesome Tools/Websites.** However, some of them are only compatible with macOS .
+**My Collection of Awesome/Niche Tools/Websites.** However, some of them are only compatible with macOS .

 **Why "Kami"?:** The term "kami" in Japanese can be translated as "god".
 When utilizing these incredible tools, one may feel as though a divine force is aiding them.
 I use this term to convey my profound gratitude.